srct/whats-open/README.md

 are currently open on George Mason University's campus.

-This repo is a simple Django Rest Framework (DRF) project that contains the database backend and API for SRCT developed What's Open applications.
+This repo is a simple Django Rest Framework (DRF) project that contains the database backend and API for SRCT-developed What's Open applications.

 What's Open needs all the help it can get.
 Even if you don't feel like you can be helpful with the heavily technical aspects,